 The Environmental Engineering MSc provides you with the advanced understanding, technical knowledge and practical skills required to enable you to develop a successful career in the environmental industries worldwide.

-- engineering project management and design
+- environmental engineering design principles and project management

 - health and safety issues